trrapp12/password-maker/README.md

 ---

-### MY OWN PERSONAL CONTRIBUTIONS INCLUDED
+### MY OWN PERSONAL CONTRIBUTIONS INCLUDED:

-This project was a solo project from Scrimba, meaning that only the requirements were given.
-All work was my own.
+- [X] all work is completely my own.
+The only directions were user stories the assignment needed to complete.

 <br/>

 ---

-### CREDITS:
+### ATTRIBUTIONS:

 Project created by TREVOR RAPP

-Original project idea was part of the <a href="https://scrimba.com/learn/frontend"> Scrimba's Front End Development Course.</a>
+* Original project idea was part of the <a href="https://scrimba.com/learn/frontend"> Scrimba's Front End Development Course.</a>

 <br/>